NickThorne123/db_bench/README.md

 This is a public repo used for collaboration on a student project between Solent University and Rockstone Data Ltd.

 ## Problem Statement
-The number of different database technologies is expandin.
-Becoming more specialized to particular applications, with associated potential performance boosts (eg OLTP vs OLAP) and cost savings.
+The number of different database technologies is expanding.
+Becoming more specialised to particular applications, with associated potential performance boosts (eg OLTP vs OLAP) and cost savings.

-At Rockstone Data we have utilized a relatively new [column orientated database](https://atlan.com/what-is/columnar-database/) called ClickhouseDB to host very large time series data tables (700m+ rows).
+At Rockstone Data we have utilised a relatively new [column orientated database](https://atlan.com/what-is/columnar-database/) called ClickhouseDB to host very large time series data tables (700m+ rows).
 This class of database was first described in [‘C-Store: A Column-orientated DBMS’](https://people.brandeis.edu/~nga/papers/VLDB05.pdf) and outperforms traditional row orientated databases in both speed and storage.

 The project aim is to create an interactive demonstrator running on the company website clearly demonstrating these benefits vs ‘traditional’ or row-orientated databases.